 There are many factors involved in stopping drug use including what kind of substance you use, how much of it you take regularly, and how often you take it.
 In most cases, cold turkey is not the easiest or safest way to do it.

 What tends to happen is once the side effects start, people become so uncomfortable they use the drug again to make them stop.
 If you do decide to try to quit cold turkey, you should talk to your doctor first.
 Also, have someone stay with you during this time.
 They can make sure you drink plenty of water and just provide some comfort.
 They are also there to get you medical attention should you need it.

-You’ll want to have plenty of over-the-counter medications on hand like pain relievers and antidiarrheals.
+You’ll want to have plenty of over-the-counter medications on hand like pain relievers.
 Also, stock up on sports drinks and bottled water to stay hydrated.

 What Is the Alternative to Going Cold Turkey?

 The good news about considering going cold turkey when ending addiction is it means you are ready to move toward recovery.
 The best approach is to get professional help when you do.
 A medically assisted detox program provides you both security and comfort as the brain works to rebalance.